Databases for HIV collaboration (DHICE project)

-D:A:D is a prospective multi-cohort study that includes over 33,000 HIV-positive people in Europe, Australia and the US, under active follow up.
+D:A:D is a prospective multi-cohort study that includes over 33,000 HIV positive people in Europe, Australia and the US, under active follow up.
 This collaborative cohort was established to look at potential side effects from using combination therapy.
-An important ongoing study to looks at the incidence of myocardial infarction (heart attacks) on combination therapy and any potential links with drug classes or individual drugs.
+An important ongoing study looks at the incidence of myocardial infarction (heart attacks) on combination therapy and any potential links with drug classes or individual drugs.

 The UK HIV Drug Resistance Database was set up in 2001 as a central repository for resistance tests performed as part of routine clinical care throughout the UK.
 By the end of 2008 over 51,000 test results have been received and organised.
 Around 90% are in the form of viral gene sequences.

-This database contains information on over 29,000 individuals from some of the largest clinical centres providing medical care to HIV-infected individuals in the UK.
+This database contains information on over 50,000 individuals from some of the largest clinical centres providing medical care to HIV positive individuals in the UK.

 The objectives of the cohort are to describe the uptake of and response to highly active antiretroviral therapy (HAART), to identify factors associated with virological and immunological response to HAART and to describe changes over time in the frequency of AIDS-defining illnesses.

-A register of HIV-positive people who have had a negative antibody test within 3 years of their first antibody positive test (seroconverters) set up in the UK to monitor the range of time taken for HIV disease to progress after infection.
-The most recent analysis reported that 25% people needed treatment within 2 years of infection and 25% still didn’t need treatment after 10 years.
-Everyone else was between 2-10 years.
+A register of HIV positive people who have had a negative antibody test within three years of their first antibody positive test (seroconverters) set up in the UK to monitor the range of time taken for HIV disease to progress after infection.
+This cohort is no longer funded.

 Links to database surveillance systems